rokucommunity/rooibos/docs/index.md

 ### Allowing mocking of non-existent functions
 As a sanity check, rooibos will expect a method to exist on an object before allowing it to be stubbed or mocked.
 If it is not, it will fail log an error and lead to a failing mock assertion.

-This behaviour can be disabled by passing in the last argument of the mock/stub/fake function (`allowNonExistingMethods`) as `true`.
+This behavior can be disabled by passing in the last argument of the mock/stub/fake function (`allowNonExistingMethods`) as `true`.
 In this case, rooibos will still log a warning; but you will be allowed to create the fake method.

 This is handy for quickly creating mock dependencies with simple _pobos_ (plain old brightscript objects). e.g.